cz0479y/next16-commerce/STEPS.md

 ### Request context

 - Open next vs code branch and web browser deployed branch.
 Here, I created a request context hidden URL param, that is being set in middleware.
+Encoded request context in the URL.
 Avoiding doing auth check in the components themselves.
 - We can generateStaticParams the different variant.
 - Show cache HIT about page.
 This is actually a common pattern, and is also recommended by the vercel flags sdk using a precompute function.
 And used by i18n libraries.
 - Client side fetch the user specific stuff on the product page, and the reviews because we want them fresh, cache HIT.
 UseSWR!
 Endpoints.
 Pages routes flashbacks.
 And also, we can't generateStaticParams thousands of products.